 We continue to prioritise high priority medications for monitoring.
 We are also reviewing annual checks for blood pressure, diabetes, thyroid and other long term conditions.
 We will contact you to arrange this.
 There is a home visiting service provided by the federation - Greater Peterborough Network who Thistlemoor helped train Healthcare Assistants for - and we will be using this service where suitable.
 The District nursing service will also provide blood tests for patients on their caseload.

 Long term condition clinics – As well as face to face reviews - we are finding alternative ways to get information to allow us to continue to monitor and help you with your long term conditions.
 We are sending out peak flow metres so that you can help monitor your asthma and asking you to measure your blood pressure and provide readings to help ensure your blood pressure is well controlled.

 Extended Access Sessions - All appointments will be prioritised for ring backs or video consultations, these will be utilised to support our patients needs.
-We will be doing catch up clinics for smears and childhood immunisations on Thursday afternoons and Saturdays as well which may be in normal hours but will be additional clinics.
+We are doing catch up clinics for smears and childhood immunisations on Thursday afternoons and Saturdays as well which may be in normal hours but will be additional clinics.

 NHS England has asked that we review and postpone many procedures during this COVID season.